pmf/clojure-jsr223/README.markdown

 My modest attempt at providing a Clojure-engine that is compliant with JSR 223 (the Java Scripting API).
-JSR 233 defines an API which makes it possible to interchangably use any scripting-engine for which an implementation exists by exposing objects from the host application to the scripting engine.
+JSR 233 defines an API which makes it possible to interchangeably use any scripting-engine for which an implementation exists by exposing objects from the host application to the scripting engine.

 Implementations exist for example for JS, Groovy, Scala, and I think Clojure